Asian Civilisations Museum

-The Asian Civilisations Museum (ACM) is an institution which forms a part of the four museums in Singapore, the other three being the Peranakan Museum at Old Tao Nan School, the National Museum of Singapore and the Singapore Art Museum.
+The Asian Civilisations Museum (ACM) is an institution which forms a part of the four museums in Singapore, the other three being the Peranakan Museum, the National Museum of Singapore and the Singapore Art Museum.

 It is one of the pioneering museums in the region to specialise in pan-Asian cultures and civilisations.
 The museum specialises in the material history of China, Southeast Asia, South Asia and West Asia, from which the diverse ethnic groups of Singapore trace their ancestry.

 History

 The museum first opened at the Old Tao Nan School building on 22 April 1997 at Armenian Street, with exhibits largely centred on Chinese civilisation.
 With the restoration of the Empress Place Building, the museum established its new flagship museum there on 2 March 2003, rapidly expanding the collection to other areas of Asia.
 The Armenian Street branch closed for renovations on 1 January 2006 and reopened on 25 April 2008 as the Peranakan Museum, specialising in Peranakan culture.

 On 16 September 2006, the Museum officially launched its new logo with a new slogan The Asian Civilisations Museum – Where Asian Cultures Come Alive!.
 The logo shows the museum's location by the Singapore River.
 The reflected image highlights the Museum as a place for reflection while the orange represents activity and energy.

 In late 2013, after undergoing a rebranding exercise, the Museum launched its new logo with a new slogan Singapore's Museum of Asia.

 On 16 September 2014, the Museum was named the top museum in Singapore and ranked ninth in Asia by TripAdvisor’s Travellers’ Choice awards.
 The Museum was the only Singapore museum ranked among Asia's top 10 museums.

 On 15 November 2015, the Museum unveiled its new spaces after it started its revamp in 2014.
 The revamp is carried out in phases: Phase 1 was unveiled on 14 November 2015.
 Phase 2 was completed in April 2016, with further enhancements to follow.

-On 1 September 2016, Kennie Ting took over the position of director of the Museum.